ManifoldScholar/manifold-docs/_docs/projects/preparing/gdoc.md

 </div>

 See the [Writing for the Web section](/docs/writing/writing.html#gdocs) for instructions on how to appropriately designate headings as elements Manifold can recognize.

+## Media Inserts

+Google Docs allows authors the ability to insert a number of different media types directly into the document, inline with the flow of text.
+All of those media inserts—images, tables, drawings, and charts—will transfer as expected from Google to Manifold, including animated GIFs.
+Equations, however, are an exception.
+Equations built in Google don't render in Manifold.

+There is an issue on the Manifold GitHub repository that concerns itself with mathematical expressions.
+If being able to better render such content is important to your workflow, please add your thoughts to that issue, which you can access from [this link](https://github.com/ManifoldScholar/manifold/issues/1354).